 Hybrid backup: Use one backup job to create all backups

-A final best practice is to perform what’s called hybrid backup.
+A final best practice of 3-2-1 backup strategy is to perform what’s called hybrid backup.
 Hybrid backup means that you back up data to local storage and to the cloud at the same time, using one software application and one process.

 Hybrid backup eliminates the need to create local and cloud-based copies of your backup separately.
 In this way, it streamlines the backup process, and reduces the chances of an oversight that could leave data unprotected.